Browse Folk Art - Page 19

 Primitive tool carrierThis is a hand made primitive tool carrier, very weathered and worn.
 It has a really good look and feel.
 It is built from pine boards with an unfinished surface, divided into two compartments inside.
 There is a handle for carrying, and feet to stand on.
 From the early 1900's, it is 21 3/4" wide by 9 3/4" deep, and stands 21" high.
 The condition is sturdy, very worn from use, with an old break at the top on one end.
 The price is $250.00.
 Inventory Code: TARA.
 Primitive tool carrier ...
 Another angle ...
 One side ...
 The other side ...
 End views ...
 Closeup ...
 Another overall view ...
 From above ...
 From below.

 Jointed carvingsHere is an exceptional pair of jointed limberjack carvings - a man and a woman.
 They have strong, primitive faces with carved ears and metal tacks for eyes.
 The hands are inset metal tabs which are free to turn around the iron mounting bar.
 These carvings are from the late 1800's or early 1900's, with well oxidized surfaces and good patina.
 They are in excellent condition.
 Each person measures approximately 10" high by 2" wide by 1 1/2" deep; total width including the bar is 19 3/4".
 The price for the pair is $675.00.
 Inventory Code: ARPP.
-Image ...
+Carved limberjacks ...
 Another view ...
 Closeup of both ...
 Closeup of the woman ...
 Closeup of the man ...
 Sitting ...
 One side ...
 The other side ...
-Closeup from the side ...
 With arms down ...
 Another view, arms down ...
 From above ...
 Side/back ...
 Back view ...
 From below.

 Page 19 Go to: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 20